seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 And falling from a hill, he was so bruised
 That the pursuers took him.
 At my tent
 The Douglas is; and I beseech your grace
-I may dispose of him….
+I may dispose of him. ...

 **KING HENRY IV**
-…With all my heart.
+...
+With all my heart.

 **PRINCE HENRY**
 Then, brother John of Lancaster, to you